omeka/classic-enduser/docs/Plugins/LocalContexts.md

 ![Image](../doc_files/plugin_images/LocalContexts_batchEdit.png)

-Similarly, you can batch-apply LC notice or labels to items based on a tag, a location, or other metadata.
+Similarly, you can batch-apply LC notices or labels to items based on a tag, a location, or other metadata.
 Run a search to bring up your desired results, then batch-edit all items in the results set.

 ### Apply projects to exhibits